 If you are like us and like to camp all year round or regularly visit areas where more windy conditions can be problematic, such as coastal location or mountain tops we feel these are a very worthy investment.

 - Keeping your tent and it’s contents anchored.

 - Reducing the possibility of a badly damaged or ruined tent through windy conditions.

-We always feel it is best to be prepared for the worst and by having these pegs in our kit we know we are prepared for pitching on most grounds and for any adverse weather that should come our way.
+We always feel it is best to be prepared for the worst.
+By having these pegs in our kit we know we are prepared for pitching on most grounds.
+Also for any adverse weather that should come our way.
 As we have said before the weather can be unpredictable so we never take chances by going camping unprepared for it.